ashier/use/README.md

 # Ashier de Leon

-Who are you, and what do you do?
+##Who are you, and what do you do?

-I'm Ashier de Leon, I do front-end stuff and nodejs
+I'm Ashier de Leon.

-What hardware do you use?
+##What hardware do you use?

-MBP 17".
-Once you go Mac, you'll never go back. :)
+I'm currently using a MacBookPro 17".

-And what software?
+>Once you go Mac, you'll never go back. :)

-Sublime Text
+##And what software?

-Github
+Sublime Text - Where I code Node.js open source projects Github - Where my repo is.
-Chrome
+Chrome - My favorite browser.
-Mail
+Mail - Serves all my mails.